 Journal Hosting Program

-JSTOR’s Journal Hosting Program integrates the most recent issues of journals with archival journals and ebooks on JSTOR.
-Current issues of journals are cross-searchable and linked in ways that help scholars discover, use, and build upon a wide range of academic content.
+JSTOR’s Journal Hosting Program (JHP) integrates the most recent issues of more than 250 journals with archival journals and ebooks on JSTOR.
+This program will be ending after 2021.